Cost of Tuition

 Federal Financial Aid

 Federal Loans must be repaid.
 Be sure you understand your options and responsibilities.
 The William D. Ford Federal Direct Loan (Direct Loan) Program is the largest federal student loan program.
 Under this program, the U.S. Department of Education is your lender.
-There are four types of Direct Loans available: For more information please visit our Financial Aid Loan information pages.
+For more information please visit our Financial Aid Loan information pages.

 Vincennes University and the Vincennes University Foundation award more than $1 million in scholarship each year.
 While the VU Foundation has a priorty deadline for some scholarships of January 15 each year, it is never too late to apply.
 VU and the VU Foundation continue to award scholarships on a rolling basis.
 Visit the VU Foundation Scholarships page and our Scholarship page today.

 Office Hours: Monday, Wednesday, Thursday, Friday, 8 a.m.- 5 p.m.
 EDT